King of Prussia Inn: Relocation

 The inn was forced to move with the expansion of U.S. Route 202.
 U.S. 202 is a major north–south highway that passes through the town from southwest to northeast.
-Its construction as a modern expressway would have caused the destruction of the King of Prussia Inn; however, historic preservationists managed to prevail upon the Commonwealth of Pennsylvania to avoid this structure by building north and southbound lanes on either side of it.
+Its construction as an expressway would have caused the destruction of the King of Prussia Inn; however, historic preservationists managed to prevail upon the Commonwealth of Pennsylvania to avoid this structure by building north and southbound lanes on either side of it.

 The Commonwealth of Pennsylvania acquired the property on which the inn was located in 1952.
 For more than 50 years the inn was marooned on an artificial island, with cars and trucks roaring past it on both sides.
 It was sealed up for years, surrounded by a high fence.
 The inn was successfully relocated on August 20, 2000, and re-opened to the public in October 2002.
 The King of Prussia Chamber of Commerce (now the Montgomery County Chamber of Commerce) has occupied the building since the restoration.